 Grants for startups

 Not to be confused with Startup loans, which are government-backed unsecured loans that can be used to help start a new enterprise or grow an existing one, startup grants are available for a range of business needs.

-- The Prince’s Trust - Provides grants for people aged 18 to 30 who want to start and run their own business.
-The Trust also offers mentoring, training and other useful resources.
+The Prince’s Trust provides grants for people aged 18 to 30 who want to start and run their own businesses.
+The Trust also offers mentoring, training and other valuable resources.

 As part of the 2021 Autumn Budget, the Chancellor announced a £150 million “angel investors” fund will be launched to encourage the launch of more startups outside of London.
 You can read more about angel investors with our guide to finding the right investor for your business.

 As well as The Prince’s Trust, there are a number of other grants available to people aged 18 to 30 who are looking to start their own business, including: